dicksontsai/stanford_parser_server/README.md

 # Stanford Parser Servlet

-I have moved the code in this repository to https://github.com/dicksontsai/stanford-nlp-local-extension.
+**I have moved the code in this repository to https://github.com/dicksontsai/stanford-nlp-local-extension.**

+## Background and Demo

 Stanford NLP Local Extension is a Chrome extension + local web server that parses any text you highlight into Penn syntax trees -- a neat way to study how